mmarko88/mmarko88.github.io/content/post/java/case_insensitive_string_hashmap/index.md

     }
 }
 ```
+Furthermore, if our intention is to use the CiString class only as keys in a hash map, and we calculate the hash code only once, we can remove the `private int hash` property from the class.
+This optimization can conserve memory space since the hash code is only necessary for determining the bucket location in the hash map, and not for any other tasks.

 As professional developers, it's important to write tests to ensure the correctness and reliability of our code.
 Here is an example of a test class for the case-insensitive string hash map implementation: